,

 The reason for this change was to allow commas in their values rather the interpreting this as a separator.
 So for example, if my annotation did contain a comma setting --annotation key=val,withcomma, it would have resulted in an error as it tried to parse withcomma as a second annotation.
 So unless you relied on the comma as a separator, this change should not affect you.
 Otherwise you need to give the option multiple times for each of your value, i.e. --annotation key1=val1 --annotation key2=val2.

-One response to “Podman 5.0 breaking changes in detail”
+2 responses to “Podman 5.0 breaking changes in detail”

 1. Gael Avatar